+3A-1a.
+Applicants must:

-3A-1.
-Performance Measure: Reduction in the Number of First-Time Homeless.
-Describe: (1) the numerical change the CoC experienced; (2) the process the CoC used to identify risk factors of becoming homeless for the first time; (3) the strategies in place to address individuals and families at risk of becoming homeless; and (4) the organization or position that is responsible for overseeing the CoC's strategy to reduce or end the number of individuals and families experiencing homelessness for the first time.
+- (1) describe how the CoC determined which risk factors the CoC uses to identify persons becoming homeless for the first time; - (2) describe the CoC's strategy to address individuals and families at risk of becoming homeless; and - (3) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy to reduce the number of individuals and families experiencing homelessness for the first time. (limit 2,000 characters)